spicella/ComplexSystems-Thesis/README.md

 - Bibliography:
   - Collection of useful paper and references to take inspiration from, both directly linked to the topic and additional material regarding possible outlines
 - Code:
-  - "bistable_switch" replicates Kryven et al. "Solution of the chemical master equation by radial basis functions approximation with interface tracking" for bistable switch case.
-Comments in the python codes are self explanatory.
-Note that no "for" loop was used to improve time performances.
   - Julia version of the code is meant to replicate results from .py but in a way faster way.
-  - Folders with results data/outputs will automatically created/updated when running the codes [PY].
+  - Folders with results data/outputs will automatically created/updated when running the codes.
 - Results:
   - Will be presented within each folder for the correspondent simulation parameters.

 #### Ideas:
-  - Relate evolution of the systems to propensities maps
-  - Implement edge detection and keep track of support displacements for given values of PDF ratio over total PDF
-  - Multithread!
+  - Efficient multithread!
 [In progress]

 #### Issues:
-  - Not still able to reproduce splitting in bistability from paper..!